Concept for testing accessibility

 -

-- the WCAG 2.1 guidelines with a focus on conformance levels A and AA.
-Check
+- Use WCAG 2.1 guidelines with a focus on conformance levels A and AA.

-- for compatibility with national requirements (BITV 2.0).
+- Check for compatibility with national requirements (BITV 2.0).

 -

-- tests: Screen reader (e.g. NVDA or JAWS), keyboard navigation.
+- Manual checks: Screen reader (e.g. NVDA or JAWS), keyboard navigation.

 2. automated testing

-- tools to the website to identify initial issues such as missing alternative text, poor contrast, incorrect ARIA roles.
+- Apply automated tools to the website to identify initial issues such as missing alternative text, poor contrast, incorrect ARIA roles.

 3. manual check